ceticon/BrownAle-/brewing day.md

 ## Fermentation
 When the temperature is about 25 degrees Celsius, transfer the wort to a clean and sanitize fermentation vessel.

-Add the yeast into the vessel and shake it intensiv for about 30 sec, then let it stay in room temperature, about 20 C for 7-10 days.
+Add the yeast into the vessel and shake the container vigorously for good aeration,
+then let it stay in room temperature, about 20 C for 7-10 days.
 When fermentation is complete, add hops for dry hopping and wait another 2 to 4 days.

 Now transfer the beer to the keg, add Co2 and let it clear.